 The main elements driving the choice between eager versus strict evaluation are the following:

 - Complexity of the expressions depending on a condition (like in an IF function).
 If the expression in the alternative branches of execution is very complex, then strict evaluation should be preferred because it exclusively reduces the number of calculations to the required rows.

 - Presence of common sub-expressions in the expressions depending on a condition.
 If the same sub-expression is used in alternative branches of execution, then eager evaluation lets the engine optimize the execution by computing the sub-expression only once.
 With strict evaluation, the sub-expression must be computed multiple times – once for each of the alternative branches of execution.

 - Sparsity of the result.
-If the IF function does not have an else branch of execution and it filters , then a strict evaluation reduces the number of computations to only the ones required.
+If the IF function does not have an else branch of execution and it filters just a few rows out of many, then a strict evaluation reduces the number of computations to only the ones required.

 Trying to simplify: For simple calculations like SUMX aggregations using simple expressions or for non-selective conditions, the eager evaluation usually works better.
 For more complex calculations or for very selective conditions, then the strict evaluation is a better choice.

 For educational reasons, the code outlined in this article is quite simple.
 For complex DAX measures or queries, a deeper evaluation is required before choosing one technique over the other.

 As an example, in a previous article (Optimizing conditions involving blank values in DAX) we showed a query that could potentially iterate over 15 million combinations, 99 thousand of which actually returned a result.